SamShuster97/GEOG4300-lab-3/geog4300_lab3_template.md

 you would make to this analysis?

 {I think this is a valid and objective way to analyze the data provided in order to come up with a hierarchy.
+It takes many relevant factors into account so the analysis is pretty balanced.
 If there were one improvement I would make, it would be to analyze sentiment at the sentence level as opposed to the word level.
 I think there is more chance for error by the computer when interpretting individual words.
 Certain reviews may be categorized as negative despite the contrary being true.}